-This half unit is designed to provide an opportunity for students to undertake on the job placement with a specialist tradesperson working in industry.
+This half unit is designed to provide an opportunity for students to undertake an on the job placement with a specialised tradesperson working in industry.
 Specialisation competencies undertaken at the college level should be considered when arranging suitable host employers.
 Subsequent placements must ensure students are exposed to a range of experiences and employment environments.

-- consolidate learning and demonstrate competence in an industry environment - provide evidence that can contribute to competencies identified for this placement - develop personal, technical and social skills to enhance their performance as an employee - work individually and as a team member to achieve organisational goals.
+- consolidate learning and demonstrate competence in an industry environment - provide evidence that can contribute to competencies identified for this placement - develop personal, technical and social skills to enhance their performance as an employee - work individually and as a team member to achieve organisational goals

-Teachers must use this document in conjunction with the Units of Competence from the MSF Furnishing Training Package, which provides performance criteria, range statements and assessment contexts.
-Competence must be demonstrated over time and in the full range of furnishing industry environments.
+Teachers must use this document in conjunction with the Units of Competence from the AUR Automotive Retail, Service and Repair Training Package which provides performance criteria, range statements and assessment contexts.
+Competence must be demonstrated over time and in the full range of automotive environments.